TeamHexx/Keto-Calculator/README.md

 # Keto Calculator

-A simple web app that visualizes specific nutritional facts for a Keto  diet.
+A simple web app that visualizes Keto-specfic nutritional facts for items at a restaurant.

 ## Technologies
 - HTML5